Occlusion-Aware Multi-Object Tracking via Expected Probability of Detection: Application to Visual MOT

 with the position $\xThreeDee_k$, $\yThreeDee_k$, $\zThreeDee_k$ of the lower-bottom center of the box and the width $\widthThreeDee_k$ and height $\heightThreeDee_k$ expressed in meters, while the velocities $\xVelocityThreeDee_k$, $\yVelocityThreeDee_k$, $\zVelocityThreeDee_k$ in meters per second.
 Geometric illustration of the measurement and the state quantities is given in Fig.~\ref{fig:camera_geometry}.
 For details, please refer to~\cite{KrKoStDu:2024:IEEE}.
 The fifth state-vector element $\elementOfvector{\mathbf{x}_k}{5} {=} z_k$ will be called \emph{depth} in the sequel.

-The SPO model~\cite{KrKoXiLeSt:SPO:2025} involves the constant $P_D{=}0.529$, that was estimated from the entire MOT-17 training dataset.
+The SPO model~\cite{KrKoXiLeSt:SPO:2025} involves the constant $P_D{=}0.529$, which was estimated from the entire MOT-17 training dataset.
+Such a modeling was proven to be conceptually incorrect in~\cite{KrKoXiLeSt:SPO:2025}, where the \probabilityOfDetection{} was shown to depend on the \emph{visibility} as follows.

+\emph{Remark:} The true \probabilityOfDetection{} likely depends on conditions such as brightness or resolution.
+The $P_D(v)$ (Fig.~\ref{fig:P_D(v):MOT-17}) is an average over such phenomenons contained in the data.

+\emph{Remark:} the ratio $v$ from~\cite{MOT-16:2016} capture the visibility of pedestrian \emph{BBs} rather than of their \emph{bodies}.
+Physically, the \probabilityOfDetection{} should depend on the latter visibility.
+To follow such a modeling, however, a more informative state than $\mathbf{x}_k$~\eqref{eq:state-3D-pom} is required.
+Accordingly, image segmentation measurements could be better suited for such consideration than BB detections used here.
+Finally, establishing the corresponding \probabilityOfDetection{} model may be challenging.
+Therefore, the former (i.e., BB) \probabilityOfDetection{} visibility dependence modeling is adopted in this paper.
+While \emph{heuristic} models for such dependency exist~\cite{Occlusions-GLMB-Vo:2022,Linh:VisualOccluLMB:2024,OccluGLMB:multiView:2024}, the function $P_D( v )$ (Fig.~\ref{fig:P_D(v):MOT-17}) \emph{estimated from data} is used in this paper.

-The visibility ratio $v$ was discussed in~\cite{MOT-16:2016} rather briefly.
+The BB visibility ratio $v$ definition was rather brief in~\cite{MOT-16:2016}.
 In this paper, the ratio $v$ is modeled without any reference to ground plane, c.f.~\cite[Sec.~2.5]{MOT-16:2016}.
 In particular, a definition similar to~\cite[Sec.~4.2]{OccluGLMB:multiView:2024} (c.f.~\cite{MonocularMTT3dOcclu:2013}) is used as

 where the function $\BB(\,\cdot\,) {\subset} \mathbb{R}^2$ yields the bounding box corresponding to the state as illustrated in Fig.~\ref{fig:illustration_of_occlusions}, and